 4. Artificial Intelligence

-The use of Artificial Intelligence (AI) across all industries is increasing and fast food restaurants are getting in on this technology.
-For instance, voice-command features for ordering food is expected to hit the scene in the near future.
-Since AI technology is intuitive, when used in the fast food industry customers will be able to place orders and receive recommendations from a programmed system.
+The use of Artificial Intelligence (AI) across all industries is increasing, and fast-food restaurants are getting in on this technology.
+For instance, voice-command features for ordering food are expected to hit the scene in the near future.
+Since AI technology is intuitive, customers will be able to place orders and receive recommendations from a programmed system when used in the fast-food industry.
 What’s even more exciting is that voice recognition can simplify orders by remembering preferences from prior orders.
 In some instances, the food ordered during the last visit will pop up on the screen for an easier decision-making process.

 Generally, consumers have come to expect the same types of foods on a kids’ menu.
 Given the increase in the number of people that are interested in plant-based food, there is a change occurring in the types of foods offered on kids’ menus.
 There is an understanding that many kids eat the same types of foods their parents eat.
 For instance, if seafood is offered on the main menu, it’s something that may now be offered on the kids’ menu.
 Restaurant owners are thinking outside of the box when it comes to what’s offered to kids.
 This will more often include plant-based and organic options.
 While the portion sizes will remain smaller than that of the main menu, the types of foods will expand in coming years.

 6. Butter Alternatives

 As part of the trend to incorporate healthy food options, fast food restaurants have started to integrate different types of butter that are considered healthy alternatives.
 For instance, some restaurants use macadamia butter and chickpea butter to replace some of the controversial oils.
 In addition to accommodating customers that prefer not to consume saturated oils, there’s also a desire to eliminate the consumption of palm oil.
 For some, this is an environmental issue because harvesting palm oil is a cause of deforestation and a threat to wildlife.